datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 and configure a browser-based catalog from structured metadata.
 Congrats!

-You might want to explore further to find out how to build more advanced metadata handling and catalog generation workflows.
-If so, please stay tuned for more content that will come soon!
+You might want to explore further to find out how to build more advanced metadata handling and catalog generation workflows, or to learn how to use additional features.
+If so, please visit `DataLad Catalog's user documentation <https://docs.datalad.org/projects/catalog/en/latest>`_.